Louis Dodds: Non-League

 On 1 August 2019, Dodds signed with National League club Chorley after impressing manager Jamie Vermiglio on trial.
 He made 20 appearances for the "Magpies" in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Chorley bottom of the table.
 He confirmed his departure from Victory Park in May 2020.
 On 1 July 2020, Dodds signed for Southern League Premier Division Central side Hednesford Town.
 The 2020–21 Southern League season was curtailed early due to the ongoing pandemic on 24 February.

 On 6 May 2021, Dodds returned to Stoke-on-Trent to join ambitious North West Counties League Premier Division Central club Hanley Town, who were managed by his former Port Vale teammate Carl Dickinson.
 Hanley were transferred to the Midland League Premier Division for the 2021–22 season and would win the league title to secure a place in Northern Premier League Division One West.
+Hanley finished 16th at the end of the 2022–23 campaign and Dodds announced his retirement at the end of the 2023–24 season.

 Style of play

-A skilful and pacey player, due to his goalscoring ability he is able to play as both a midfielder and as a striker.
-He has stated that he prefers to play in the centre of the pitch.
-Despite his finishing skills from open play, he is a very poor penalty-taker.
+A skilful and pacey player, due to his goalscoring ability he was able to play as both a midfielder and as a striker.
+He stated that he preferred to play in the centre of the pitch.
+Despite his finishing skills from open play, he was a very poor penalty-taker.

+Coaching career

+Dodds was appointed to the coaching staff at Hanley Town upon retiring as a player.
+In October 2024, following the resignation of manager Ryan Shotton, Dodds departed the club.
+He then began coaching at Congleton Town, who were managed by his former Vale teammate Richard Duffy.

 Personal life

-Dodds was born in Sheffield, and grew up supporting Sheffield Wednesday, but now lives in Stoke-on-Trent with his wife and children.
+Dodds was born in Sheffield and grew up supporting Sheffield Wednesday, but now lives in Stoke-on-Trent with his wife and children.
 During his time at Vale Park he was considered the "ringleader of the dressing-room banter".
 He began writing a column in Staffordshire newspaper The Sentinel in November 2015.
+He became a schoolteacher after retiring from professional football.